CMMC 2.0 Is Here: What Every Defense Contractor Needs to Know Right Now

 The Three-Level Structure

 17 practices aligned with FAR 52.204-21.
-Annual self-assessment with senior official affirmation.
-Applies to organizations handling basic Federal Contract Information.
+Requires annual self-assessment with senior official affirmation.
+Applies to organizations handling Federal Contract Information but not Controlled Unclassified Information (CUI).

-110 practices drawn directly from NIST SP 800-171.
-Third-party assessment by a Certified Third-Party Assessment Organization (C3PAO) is required for contracts involving prioritized acquisitions.
-Self-assessment is permitted for a subset of non-critical programs.
-This is where the majority of DIB contractors will land.
+110 practices aligned with NIST SP 800-171.
+Third-party assessment by a Certified Third-Party Assessment Organization (C3PAO) is required for prioritized acquisitions, while some programs permit self-assessment.
+This level applies to most Defense Industrial Base contractors handling CUI.

-110-plus practices with additional requirements from NIST SP 800-172.
-Government-led assessments conducted by DIBCAC.
-Reserved for the highest-priority programs involving the most sensitive CUI.
+Builds upon Level 2 with additional requirements derived from NIST SP 800-172.
+Assessments are conducted by the government (DIBCAC) and apply to the most sensitive defense programs.

 Where to Start